 Credit cards act as loans and without paying things back on time, you could quickly end up behind on your payments.
 Here are some best practices for owning a credit card:

-- Learn About Finance Charges – If you do not pay the entire amount due within the grace period, you will likely be charged interest on the unpaid amount.
-Grace periods typically only apply for purchases not balance transfers or cash advances.
-Interest cannot be typically avoided on balance transfers and cash advances.
+- Learn About Finance Charges – If you do not pay the amount due within the grace period, you will likely be charged interest on the unpaid amount.
 For more information, visit the Credit Cards – Management resource.

-- Stay Within Your Limit – Track your charges throughout the month and stay well beneath your limit to avoid over-the-limit fees, which could damage your credit rating.
+- Stay Within Your Limit – Track your charges throughout the month and stay beneath your limit to avoid fees, which could damage your credit rating.

 - Be Sure You Can Afford It – Do not use your credit cards to buy things you cannot afford.
-Follow your spending plan to help you keep control of your finances and resist spending sprees.
-If you plan ahead, you’ll know whether or not you can afford a particular purchase.
+Follow your spending plan to help you keep control of your finances.

-- Pay Off as Much as You Can – Keep your credit card balance low and do not take on more debt than you can handle.
+- Pay Off as Much as You Can – Keep your credit card balance low and pay off as much as you can.
 Set a goal to pay your balance in full each month.

 - Pay on Time – Pay your credit card bills on time.
 Setup automatic payments and set up alerts to remind you when a payment is due.
 On-time payments help build good credit because it shows lenders that you are reliable.

 - Understand Cash Advances and Balance Transfers – Some credit card companies offer a cash advance or balance transfer.
-If you choose a cash advance, you could be charged a fee and a higher interest rate.
-If you choose a balance transfer, review the terms and conditions so you are aware of any fees that might be involved.
+If you choose a cash advance or balance transfer, you could be charged a fee and a higher interest rate.

-- Review your Credit Report – On the Annual Credit Report website, you can receive one free copy of your credit report, once a year, from each of the three largest credit bureaus in the United States.
+- Review your Credit Report – On the Annual Credit Report website, you can receive one free copy of your credit report.
+You can do this once a year from each of the three largest credit bureaus in the United States – Equifax, Experian and TransUnion.

 - Applying for a New Account? – When a lender asks for your credit report, an “inquiry” registers on your report.
 A high number of inquiries may negatively affect your credit score, so only apply for a new account if you need it.

-- Get Debt Help Early – If you feel financially overwhelmed, ask for help.
-Contact your lender and try to work out a repayment plan that works for both of you.
+- Get Debt Help Early – If you feel financially overwhelmed, contact your lender and try to work out a payment plan that works for you.
 Also, talk to a reputable, non-profit credit counselor who can help you get out of debt.

 card safety tips

-It is very important to stay aware of your credit card activity and watching out for any signs of fraud.
-Many credit card issuers offer opportunities for customers to sign up for alerts (email, text, phone) based upon transactional activity, such as; total weekly purchases, daily transactional purchases over (x) dollar amount, etc. Here are some security tips for using your credit card safely:
+It is very important to stay aware of your credit card activity and watch out for any signs of fraud.
+Many credit card companies give customers the ability to sign up for alerts (email, text, phone) that help keep track of your card.
+Here are some security tips for using your credit card safely:

-- To help you respond quickly in case your cards or ID are lost or stolen, make a list with the Credit Card Name, Bank, Account Number (last 4 digits) and the Customer Service Phone Number.
+- Make a list with the Credit Card Name, Bank, Account Number (last 4 digits) and the Customer Service Phone Number.
 Store the list in a safe place.

-- Sign your card on the signature panel as soon as you receive it.
+- Activate and sign your card as soon as you receive it.

 - Protect your cards as if they were cash.
 Be mindful whenever you use your cards.